Find Affordable College Courses

 33% Racial-Ethnic Minorities*

 West Chester University of Pennsylvania is the 5th most popular school in the nation for students seeking a graduate certificate in gerontology.
 Each year, around 17,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
-For the 2020-2021 academic year, 9 graduate certificates were handed out to gerontology majors at WCUPA.
-About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their graduate certificate in gerontology from WCUPA.
+About 83% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #8